It doesn’t matter how many times I make these Cheezy (Cheesy) Raw Kale Chips, they hardly ever make it out of the dehydrator!

 They aren’t even crunchy yet and he’ll eat a half tray full!

-And I have never had enough to put away for later because they are always gone before the end of the day.
+And I have never had enough to put away for later because they are always completely gone as soon as they come out of the dehydrator.

 Not only are these great to snack on, but I’ll sometimes put a handful on my boy’s lunch or dinner plates as a green vegetable side dish.

-Even though you can also make these in the oven, I prefer to use my dehydrator to keep them raw and all the nutrients intact that would get destroyed from the heat of the oven.
+Even though you can also make these in the oven (see my Vegan Cheesy Baked Kale Chips recipe), I prefer to use my dehydrator to keep them raw and all the nutrients intact that would get destroyed from the heat of the oven.

 5 Fast Facts About Kale:*